ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ### Wildcards are local to each rule

-Wildcard names must only match _within_ a rule block.
-You can use the same wildcard names in multiple rules for consistency and readability, but snakemake will treat them as independent wildcards, and wildcard values will not be shared.
+Wildcard names only need to match _within_ a rule block; wildcards are not shared between rules.
+You _can_ use the same wildcard names in multiple rules for consistency and readability, but snakemake will treat them as independent wildcards, and wildcard values will not be shared.